hanieh-hassanzadeh/CarND-LaneLines-P1/README.md

 # **Finding Lane Lines on the Road**

-The aim of this project is to detects the lane lines on the road, used by self driving cars.
+The aim of this project is to detect the lane lines on the road, used by self driving cars.
 It is the first project of Udacity's Self-Driving Car Engineer Nanodegree Program.

 ## Overview